JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-expect-actual.md

 ## What's next?

-For general recommendations on different ways to use platform specifics, see [Using platform-specific APIs](multiplatform-connect-to-apis.md).
+For general recommendations on different ways to use platform specifics, see [Use platform-specific APIs](https://www.jetbrains.com/help/kotlin-multiplatform-dev/multiplatform-connect-to-apis.html).